 There are many ethnics in Indonesia, each has their own rich cultural, the most obvious is the traditional houses.
 Each region has distinctive house.
 We can see the miniatures in Museum Gajah, while we can find these traditional houses in its actual size in Taman Mini Indonesia Indah.

-Another means of transportation during the old times is a palanquin.
-Not all people can afford it, only noblemen and royals use it.
-Hence, the palanquins are decorated beautifully to display the status of the owner.
+Another means of transportation during the old times was a palanquin.
+Only few people could afford it, such as noblemen and royals.
+Hence, the palanquins were beautifully decorated to display the status of the owner.

-The daily life technology include the Balinese calendar based on Wuku year and predicting someone's future with bamboo of prediction from Batak, North Sumatera.
+The daily life technology includes the Balinese calendar based on Wuku year and predicting someone's future with bamboo of prediction from Batak, North Sumatera.
 One interesting display is a bronze kettle drum from Rote, East Nusa Tenggara.
-It is used as ceremonial equipment to call the rain.
+It was used as ceremonial equipment to call the rain.

 They also had acquired the technology to create beautiful housewares made of teracotta and metal.
 For example, the teracotta water container from Cirebon, West Java, in the shape of singabarong (lion) and paksinagaliman (paksi=bird, naga=dragon, liman=elephant).
-On the other hand, the Suniaraja palace in Cirebon, West Java has a bronze waterspout in the form of dragon.
+Another display from Cirebon is the bronze waterspout in the form of dragon from Suniaraja palace.

 We can only reach the fourth floor through the elevator.
 It is also called as the Treasury Room since it contains the museum's collection of gold and ceramics.
 Unfortunately, we are not allowed to take any picture in this floor.

 The ceramics are safely put behind glass walls.
 They are grouped based on the origins and the era they were made.
 The oldest porcelain I could find there was from Han dynasty in China, dated approximately 206BC-220AD.
-Their color is plain white glaze.
+They were plain white glaze ceramics.
 It seems each era has their own distinctive color.
 The ceramics from Song dynasty in China was grayish, while green was the preferred color in the Yuan dynasty.
-Finally, Ming dynasty (1368-1644AD) painted blue drawings on the white background like the ones we usually see.
+Finally, Ming dynasty (1368-1644AD) painted blue drawings on the white background like the ones we usually see today.

-The Wonoboyo treasure is one of the most significant archaeological discoveries in Indonesia.
+The Wonoboyo treasure was one of the most significant archaeological discoveries in Indonesia.
 They found five big ceramic jars from Tang dynasty (618-907AD) and one large round bronze container.
-They found jewelries, personal decorations, ritual vessel and coins weighed 35 kilograms inside these containers, including 6,396 gold piloncito coins and 600 silver coins.
+Inside was 35 kilograms of jewelries, personal decorations, ritual vessel, 6,396 gold piloncito coins and 600 silver coins.

-Then there is Muteran treasure found in Mojokerto, East Java.
+Another treasure displayed here is Muteran treasure that was found in Mojokerto, East Java.
 They found jewelries and ceremonial objects made of gold and silver inside a metal containers.
 The archaeologists estimated they were made in 775-825AD.

 In addition to those two treasures, this room also displays royal heirlooms.
-For example, a gold crown decorated with precious stones from Banten, keris Joko Piturun from Madura, keris baru sembah from South Kalimantan, pekinangan (a betel chewing set) from Palembang, not to mention various wedding and dancing jewelries as well as the ceremonial objects.
-They are all made of precious metals and precious stones.
+For example, a gold crown decorated with precious stones from Banten, Keris Joko Piturun from Madura, Keris Baru Sembah from South Kalimantan, pekinangan (a betel chewing set) from Palembang, not to mention various wedding and dancing jewelries as well as the ceremonial objects.
+They are all made of precious metals and stones.

-Museum Gajah is located on jalan Medan Merrdeka Barat no. 12, Jakarta.
+Museum Gajah is located on jalan Medan Merdeka Barat no. 12, Jakarta.
 It is on the west side of Merdeka Square where Monas (National Monument) is.

 It is very accessible with various type of transportations, both private and public: